retrocomputacion/retrobbs/readme.md

 - Weather (weather.py): Query the weather forecast for any part of the world.
 - Maps (maps.py): Display and navigate the map of the world.
 - Mindle (mindle.py): A Wordle clone, with variable word length.
-- CSDb (csdb.py): Browse, search and download files from the _Commodore Scene Database_
-- File-hunter (filehunter.py): Search and download files from _download.file-hunter.com_
-- Tic-Tac-Toe (tictactoe.py): A tic-tac-toe game, takes advantage of client side drawing primitives if available.
-- Search internet radios (radio.py): Search and listen to internet radios.
-By __Emanuele Laface__
-- Search Podcasts (podcast.py): Search and listen to podcast.
-By __Emanuele Laface__

 ---